qlanners/qlanners.github.io/professional_exp.md

 permalink: /professional/
 ---

-Prior to starting my Ph.D., I worked in industry as a data scientist at Optum.
-I functioned as an end-to-end machine learning expert building and deploying machine learning models and automating the development team’s deployment pipeline.

-***

 **Duke University**
 Ph.D.
 Student | Durham, NC | Aug 2021 - Current
 - Developed interpretable method for estimating dynamic treatment regimes that reduced the probability of an adverse